D3vYuan/cloud-composer-looker-system-activities/README.md

 ## About The Project

-This project is created to showcase how we can leverage `Cloud Composer` to extract the System Activities from a hosted Looker instance, into their `BigQuery` for audit and analytics purposes.
+This project is created to showcase how we can leverage `Cloud Composer` to extract the System Activities from a hosted Looker instance, into `BigQuery` for audit and analytics purposes. <br/>
 For this case study, we will be exporting the *Content Usage* explore.

 The following are some of the requirements: